Halifax Transit

 Halifax Transit is a Canadian public transport service operating buses and ferries in Halifax, Nova Scotia.
 Founded as Metro Transit in March 1981, the agency runs two ferry routes, 66 conventional bus routes (including corridor, local, and express services), three regional express routes (called MetroX), and three rural routes.
 Halifax Transit also operates Access-a-Bus, a door-to-door paratransit service for senior and disabled citizens.

-Total ridership in the 2019/20 reporting year was about 30.4 million, with the system carrying an average of 99,320 on weekdays.
+Total ridership in the 2023/24 fiscal year was about 30.2 million, with the system carrying an average of 95,816 on weekdays.
 According to the 2016 census, Halifax had the seventh-highest proportion of workers taking transit to work among Canadian cities.

 History

 Preceding services

 Halifax was among the first Canadian cities to be served by an integrated public transportation system, pre-dated only by Toronto, Montreal and Quebec City.

-The city's first transit service came with establishment of the Dartmouth ferry service, first chartered in 1752.
-In 1816, the sail-powered ferry was replaced by a horse-powered boat, and in 1830 with a steam ferry.
+The city's first transit service came with the establishment of the Dartmouth ferry service, first chartered in 1752.
+In 1816, the sail-powered ferry was replaced by a horse-powered boat, and in 1830 by a steam ferry.
 While private omnibus services are known to have begun in the city at least as early as 1854, the roots of Halifax Transit date back to June 11, 1866.

 The Halifax City Railroad Company (HCR) began operations with five horse-drawn trams on rails that stretched from the corner of Barrington Street and Inglis Street in the south end to the city’s first railway station, near the corner of Duffus Street and Campbell Road (now Barrington Street), in the north end.

 Notwithstanding a ten-year hiatus, horse-drawn street railway services continued in Halifax until April 1896 when the system, now operated by the Halifax Electric Tramway Company, completed the conversion to electric-powered operation.
 The street railway served Halifax until March 1949, when the war-worn trams were replaced by "trackless" electric trolley coaches.

 The bright yellow trolleys, operated by utility company Nova Scotia Light and Power, plied city streets exclusively until 1963, when they were supplemented by diesel buses for the first time.
-The system became all-diesel on January 1, 1970, the same day the City of Halifax took over operation.
+The system became all-diesel on January 1, 1970, the same day the City of Halifax took over operation under the name Halifax Transit.
 Some of Halifax's T-44 trolleybuses were sold to the Toronto Transit Commission for parts for their Western Flyer E-700A.

 Dartmouth Transit provided transit service in Dartmouth, a separate city at that time.